We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 <4> Question: I don't think that's right.
 Why can't I to put this software on as many machines as I want?

-Answer: Your purchase was for one license, which means that you are entitled to use the program on one machine.
 We don't wish to alienate customers, but we have documentation that one 'organization' bought one program and copied it onto over 30 machines.
 We are simply trying to keep our prices reasonable, and yet protect our investment of time and money in our software.
 Check out our competitors!
 One competitor charges $495 for their game software.
 If we charged that, we wouldn't concern ourselves with the piracy of software (in fact, we consider their price piracy!)

 <6> Question: How can I quickly find out the answers to my questions?

 Not to put too fine of a point on this answer, but most people simply do not read the instruction manual.
 We have spent a great amount of time incorporating the questions that our customers have asked, into the manuals.
-However, if you have a question that isn't covered in our manual, please email us (support@decsoftware.com).
+However, if you have a question that isn't covered in our manual, please email us.
 Be sure to include the order number, the program name and the version number of the program that you are working with.
 We make every effort to answer our emails within 2-3 hours (on a business day).

 <7> Question: Why don't you have phone support?